zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	g(\bm{r} - \bm{r'}) \big( m^2(\bm{r'}, \omega) - 1 \big) \bm{E}(\bm{r'}, \omega) dV'.
 $$

 It is often advantageous to express Eqn.
 1z.8 in terms of the electric dyadic \\(\mathcal{G_e}\\) given by Eqn.
 9.27 and 9.44.
 According to Eqn.
-9.45 and 9.46, it can be trivially made dimensionless by using Eqn.
-1z.5 and 1z.6:
+9.45 and 9.46, it can be trivially made dimensionless by taking Eqn.
+1z.5 and 1z.6 into account:

 $$ \tag{1z.11}
 	\mathcal{G_e}(\bm{\rho}, \bm{\rho'})